FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/key_import.md

 When you import a private keyring file containing ElGamal subkey(s), you must provide the PKCS#12 file for signing (as in public keyring import), because the ElGamal keys cannot be used for signing when you create a certificate.

-1. Use CFTUTIL to set the full path to Java executable`:`
+1. Use CFTUTIL to set the full path to Java executable:
     ```
     UCONFSET id=cft.jre.java_binary_path ,value=/bin/java
     ```